 This document is in two parts.
-The first part is the prospectus supplement, which describes the specific terms of this offering of the Combined Unit.
-The second part is the base prospectus which gives more general information, some of which may not apply to this offering.
+The first part is the prospectus supplement, which describes the specific terms of this offering of common units.
+The second part is the base prospectus, which gives more general information, some of which may not apply to this offering.
 Generally, when we refer only to the "prospectus," we are referring to both parts combined.
 If information varies between the prospectus supplement and the accompanying base prospectus, you should rely on the information in this prospectus supplement.

-This summary highlights some basic information from this prospectus supplement and the accompanying base prospectus to help you understand the common units and the Series F convertible units.
+This summary highlights some basic information from this prospectus supplement and the accompanying base prospectus to help you understand the common units.
 It likely does not contain all the information that is important to you.
-You should read carefully the entire prospectus supplement, the accompanying base prospectus and the other documents incorporated by reference to understand fully the terms of the common units and the Series F convertible units, as well as the tax and other considerations that are important in making your investment decision.
+You should read carefully the entire prospectus supplement, the accompanying base prospectus and the other documents incorporated by reference to understand fully the terms of the common units, as well as the tax and other considerations that are important in making your investment decision.